kurko/ember-sync/README.md

 [IndexedDBAdapter](https://github.com/kurko/ember-indexeddb-adapter).
 This
 offline store will be located at `this.store` by default.

+    **Important:** if you're using an offline store that requires you to manually create tables/object stores, create `emberSyncQueueModel`.
+    For example, LSAdapter will create it automatically for you, whereas in IndexedDB you will have to do it yourself.

 3. **Define an Ember.js initializer:** now we connect Ember Sync with your App.

     ```js